View-Master: Notable uses

 Reels have been produced for Disneyland, many TV shows (such as The Flying Nun, Lost in Space, and The Munsters), blockbuster movies (such as The Poseidon Adventure, E.T. the Extra-Terrestrial, and Jurassic Park), and the U.S. military (for airplane and ship identification as well as range estimation).

 David L. Bassett, an expert on anatomy and dissection, collaborated with Gruber to create a 25-volume atlas of human anatomy using the View-Master system.

 View-Master produced custom reels for commercial customers to show 3-D images of products and services to potential clients.
 For example, in the early 1990s, Canadian restaurant chain East Side Mario's used a View-Master reel as their dessert menu.

 Among the newest View-Master products are a Discovery Channel View-Master, the new Virtual Viewer, the Discovery Channel View-Master Projector and Telescope, and the View-Master 3-D Pocket Viewer, which feature images of popular performers in concert and backstage.

+Film

+In 2009, DreamWorks Pictures had entered talks to develop a feature film based on the View-Master with Alex Kurtzman and Roberto Orci to produce.
+The screenplay would be written by Brad Caleb Kane, who described the film as in the vein of "old '80s Amblin movies" in a now-deleted tweet.
+No further development was reported on this utilization.

+In 2019, Mattel partnered with MGM to announce an new version of the film based on the View-Master.
+The project will be co-piloted by Robbie Brenner of Mattel's Films division and MGM's Cassidy Lange.
+In 2024, it was announced that the film moved to Sony Pictures with Escape Artists producing.
+One year later, Phil Johnston became attached to write.